Petrprogs/XmrigStat/README.md

 4. Open the XmrigStat.pabcproj file by double-clicking the left mouse button.
 The PascalAbc.Net environment should open.
 If the enviroment does not open, then open it through the start menu in windows, go to the File > Open project and specify the path to the pabcproj file.

 # Donations
-Support the development of the project
+Support the development of the project.
 RYO: RYoLse6yANAZhcYCCBKmHr445wyFgsmtX4fKRr8GqRen9LU2DWsuAqJHkKaAtqQrEzb816ubudDKYYsev8JCuq8wfNVbK9jAJ45